Product Table filters & widgets

 - Choose the options to configure the product filter widget(s) as needed.

 How to use filter widgets on category archives

 Instead, you need to use the built-in WooCommerce filter widgets, which are designed to work on category archives.

 You can find these in Appearance > Widgets.
-They start with ‘WooCommerce’ instead of 'Product Table' (see screenshot).
+They start with 'Filter Product by' instead of 'Product Table' (see screenshot).